CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/outreach.md

 - **Poster Presentation**
   *Strong parameter hierarchy in astrochemistry*
   XXV Congreso de Física Estadística (FISES’25), Santiago de Compostela (2025).
+  Presented a poster on the results of my JAE Intro research internship at the Centro de Astrobiología (CAB), CSIC-INTA.

 ### Broader Interests